 This temple across from the UNO HOUSE had spring water well.
 Apparently it was famous for its quality.

-For their teas, making Tofu, for their bistros, people lining up every day to fetch the water in bottles, gallon containers, coming by bike, by moppet, by car.
+For teas, making Tofu, for their bistros, people lining up every day to fetch the water in bottles, gallon containers, coming by bike, by moppet, by car.
 Every day, all day long.

 09-22-05 Day-off II